waseem-shaikh/pubmed_api/README.md

 This project can be easily scaled and optimized in these ways:

+* **Database Storage:** Consider storing PubMed data in a database (e.g., PostgreSQL) for extensive data analysis and improved query performance.
 * **Caching:** Implement a caching layer (e.g., Redis) to store frequently accessed data and reduce API calls.
 * **Rate Limiting:**  Control request frequency (especially for public-facing use cases) by implementing rate limiting.
 * **Load Balancing:** Distribute requests across multiple servers using load balancing for high-traffic applications.
-* **Asynchronous Requests:** Leverage FastAPI's async capabilities for concurrent request handling.
-* **Database Storage:** Consider storing PubMed data in a database (e.g., PostgreSQL) for extensive data analysis and improved query performance.

 ## Limitations

 Keep these limitations in mind:

+* **Limited Search Parameters:** This implementation focuses on publication date, title, and abstract.
+Adding more filters (author, journal) would require additional endpoints and logic.
 * **API Rate Limits:**  The PubMed API might have rate limits.
 Implement request throttling and error handling to prevent service interruptions.
-* **Data Consistency:** Real-time data retrieval from PubMed means results might change over time.
-Local caching can offer a more consistent experience but may become outdated.
 * **Data Volume:** PubMed returns large amounts of data.
 This wrapper retrieves specific information (publication date, title, abstract).
 Extensive analysis might require additional filtering and pagination features.
-* **Limited Search Parameters:** This implementation focuses on publication date, title, and abstract.
-Adding more filters (author, journal) would require additional endpoints and logic.